schmidt-software/HomelabOS/README.md

 ## Requirements

+A server with:

+* 8G of RAM (to run all services, you can disable a bunch potentially and run with less memory)
+* Ubuntu 18.04
+* Passwordless SSH (with ssh keys)
-A server running Ubuntu 18.04 accessible via paswordless ssh with a user that has passwordless sudo.
+* A user that has passwordless sudo

 Ansible version 2.5+ installed on your computer (not the server).